ietf-wg-mops/draft-ietf-mops-streaming-opcons/draft-ietf-mops-streaming-opcons.md

 ### Venues for Contribution and Discussion {#venue}

-This document is in the Github repository at:
+This document is in the GitHub repository at:

 <https://github.com/ietf-wg-mops/draft-ietf-mops-streaming-opcons>